 COM 113 : Interpersonal Speech

 The study of speaking and listening as it involves spoken language, nonverbal communication and feelings, specifically within interpersonal and small group settings.
 Pre or co-requisite: ENG 101.
 Three lecture hours per week.
-Competency met: Oral Communication (2.2), Humanities (6.0) 3 credits Fall, Spring, Summer Oral Communication - Early Childhood, Elementary Education, and Human Services only.
+Gen. Ed.
+Competencies Met: Human Expression and Oral Communication.
+3 credits Fall, Spring, Summer Oral Communication - Early Childhood, Elementary Education, and Human Services only.

 - Define interpersonal communication.